ocaml/platform-blog/platform-overview.md

 **Submit Package to an OPAM Repository**: The release candidate is then submitted to an OPAM repository.
 In the case of the main OPAM repository this is done as a GitHub pull request.
-This process is automated via a command-line plugin to OPAM that stores the user's GitHub login token and creates the pull request to the central OPAM repository without having to use the web interface.
+This process can be automated via a command-line plugin to OPAM that stores the user's GitHub login token and creates the pull request to the central OPAM repository without having to use the web interface.
+This tool is in development and not yet available.

 **Automated Testing**: When a package release is submitted to an OPAM repository that repository can initiate automated integration testing.